Gorky Museum: The Ryabouchinsky House - Construction

-Contemporary Russian critics praised Schektel's design for its "boldness" and "courage," although they noted that the massive entrance porch and large windows on the first floor were inconvenient and illogical.
+Contemporary Russian critics praised Schechtel's design for its "boldness" and "courage," although they noted that the massive entrance porch and large windows on the first floor were inconvenient and illogical.
 The building led to other more important commissions for Schechtel, including the Moscow Yaroslavsky railway station, his largest Moscow work.

 The Ryabouchinsky family continued to prosper and expand its enterprises.
 In 1916, they constructed the first automobile factory in Russia.
 But in 1917, following the Russian Revolution, all the property of the family was seized by the Bolsheviks.
 The Ryabouchinskys left behind their home and departed Moscow for Italy.
 Stepan died in Milan in 1942.